The Cohomology of the Mod 4 Braid Group: and

-Notice our normal generating set for $B_{n}[4]$ contains both commutators and squares of pure braids.
-Therefore the commutator subgroup of the pure braid group is a subgroup of $B_{n}[4]$.
-In particular, to construct a small generating set for $B_{n}[4]$, we want to take the union of finite generating sets for the commutator subgroup of the pure braid group and the subgroup generated by squares of pure braids.
-However, since the commutator subgroup is not finitely generated, we must first determine a finite generating set for the intersection of the subgroup generated by squares of pure braids and the commutator subgroup of the pure braid group.
+Cohen, Falk, and Randell proved there exists an epimorphism from the pure braid group to the free group of rank 2 \cite{C/F/R}.
+Since the commutator subgroup of the free group of rank 2 is not finitely generated, the existence of an epimorphism implies the commutator subgroup of the pure braid group is not finitely generated.
+Therefore we must first determine the intersection of the commutator subgroup of the pure braid group with the subgroup generated by squares of pure braids.

+For odd integers $m\geq 1$ and $k\in\{2,4\}$, the work of Apple, Bloomquist, Gravel, and Holden determine certain quotient structures of $B_{n}[m]/B_{n}[km]$ \cite{A/B/G/H}.
+An alternative approach to determining a finite generating set for $B_{n}[4]$ would be to determine $B_{n}[4]$ as a group extensions and use the methods similar to section \ref{section on building presentations} to construct a group presentation.
+The first step in this method is to understand $B_{n}[8]$ or $B_{n}[16]$.